Visual problems

 Optic neuritis

-MS is one possible cause, so if you have more than one attack of optic neuritis you will normally be offered testing to rule out MS. Other possible causes include Lyme disease, ulcerative colitis, and systemic lupus erythematosus (SLE - often just called lupus).
+MS is one possible cause, so people who have had more than one attack of optic neuritis will normally be offered testing to rule out MS. Other possible causes include Lyme disease, ulcerative colitis, and systemic lupus erythematosus (SLE - often just called lupus).

-Optic neuritis usually resolves slowly by itself over a period of weeks or months, although vision may never return absolutely to normal.
+Optic neuritis usually resolves slowly by itself over a period of weeks or months, although vision may never return completely to normal.

 Ophthalmic shingles

 This condition occurs when shingles affects the eye and eye area.
-Shingles is better known for causing a painful one-sided blistering rash on the body.
-However, it can occasionally affect the eye.
+Shingles is known for causing a painful one-sided blistering rash on the body and, if this is on the face, it can affect the eye.
 When it does so, the eyelid and surface of the eye become very inflamed and blistered, and the eye is watery and red.
 Sometimes the internal structures of the eye are also affected - this is called uveitis.

-Shingles of the eye can cause visual worsening or visual loss.
+Shingles of the eye can cause visual problems.
 If the condition is not treated promptly and well then permanent scarring can occur inside the eye.
-In addition, after a bad attack of ocular shingles, you can be at risk of sudden-onset (acute) glaucoma (see below).
+In addition, there is a small risk of sudden-onset (acute) glaucoma after a bad attack of ocular shingles.

 Acute glaucoma

 Acute glaucoma is a sudden rise in the pressure inside the eye.
-This causes severe pain, often bad enough to cause you to be sick (vomit), with redness, watering and blurred vision.
-Patients often describe seeing rainbows around lights.
+This causes severe pain, often bad enough to cause vomiting, with redness, watering and blurred vision.
+People often describe seeing rainbows around lights.
 The front of the eye can look cloudy and the pupil can look misshapen.
 The eye is said to feel as hard as a stone to touch.

 Uveitis